We can’t give what we don’t have.

 - Some organizations establish an on-going commitment to Staff Vitality.
 This involves 12 to 24 months of consultation for best practices and staff policies for lasting cultural change.

 The results of our Staff Vitality Initiative are impressive.
 It coincides with Gallup Research on staff wellness.
 Click here to discover more about what Gallup is learning.

-If you find it is as useful…
+If you find it useful…

 A Staff Vitality Initiative (SVI) will equip you to add value and energy to the lives of your staff by equipping them to successfully navigate our 24/7 world with joy, passion and success.
-It empowers teams to rewrite their personal story of overload by equipping them to create a biblical culture of work, rest and rhythm.
+It empowers teams to rewrite their personal story of overload by equipping them to create a transformational culture of work, rest and rhythm.
 With a singular passion for organizational excellence, a SVI arms leaders with low-cost, high-yield strategies for at-home wellness that creates vibrancy, sustainability and lasting transformation for the people they lead, love and serve.

 Would you like to learn more?